-In ENGL 1181 course, we will explore Generative AI (GenAI) as it relates to writing studies, including looking at the ethics of GenAI, the possible impact on written communication, potential uses, and potential issues.
+In this ENGL 1181 course, we will explore Generative AI (GenAI) as it relates to writing studies, including looking at the ethics of GenAI, the possible impact on written communication, potential uses, and potential issues.

 We will talk about GenAI in ENGL 1181 and have more nuanced discussions about potential use.
 In the meantime, for assignments that are not AI-focused, the following policy and recommendations are in place: